 Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
 This will be carried out by the Governors receiving regular information about online safety incidents and monitoring reports.
-Lauren Seymour, a member of the Governing Body has taken on the role of Online Safety Governor.
+A member of the Governing Body has taken on the role of Online Safety Governor.
 The role of the Online Safety Governor will include:

-- · regular meetings with the Online Safety Co-ordinator - regular monitoring of online safety incident logs - regular monitoring of filtering / change control logs - · reporting to relevant Governors committee / meeting
+- regular meetings with the Online Safety Co-ordinator - regular monitoring of online safety incident logs - regular monitoring of filtering / change control logs - reporting to relevant Governors committee / meeting

-Headteacher and Senior Leaders:
+Headteacher/Head of School and Senior Leaders:

-- The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day to day responsibility for online safety will be delegated to the Online Safety Co-ordinator - Debi Ashworth or Senior Leaders as necessary. - The Headteacher and another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. (see SWGfL flow chart on dealing with online safety incidents included in a later section "Responding to incidents of misuse" and relevant Local Authority HR / disciplinary procedures). - Headteacher / Senior Leaders are responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher / Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role.
+- The CEO/Headteacher/Head of School has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day to day responsibility for online safety will be delegated to the Online Safety Co-ordinator or Senior Leaders as necessary. - The CEO/Headteacher/Head of School and another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. (see SWGfL flow chart on dealing with online safety incidents - included in a later section - "Responding to incidents of misuse" and relevant Local Authority HR / disciplinary procedures). - The CEO/Headteacher/Head of School/Senior Leaders are responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The CEO/Headteacher/Head of School/Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles.
-The network manager (iCT4 Ltd) will oversee the monitoring role within their SLA role. - · The Senior Leadership Team will receive regular monitoring reports from the Online Safety Co-ordinator.
+The network manager (iCT4 Ltd) will oversee the monitoring role within their SLA role. - The Senior Leadership Team will receive regular monitoring reports from the Online Safety Co-ordinator.